sangural16/Data-Science/README.md

 # Hypothesis Testing

 Uses statistics tools to test hypothesis on a given data.
+Done as a part of Data Science in Python Course.